ShuXingYu94/Primer_Blast_Multiple/README.md

 **Aim:**

-To carry out *NCBI Primer-Blast like* function locally and with not-yet published genome database, and maybe for further use in the future.
+To carry out *NCBI Primer-Blast like* function locally with unpublished genome database, and maybe for further use in the future.
+Current plans are:

 **Required environment:**